 What does the term Chopsticks mean?

-Chopsticks in Japanese are called ‘hashi’; it is a homophone and its meaning is ‘bridge’.
+Chopsticks in Japanese are called ‘hashi’; it is a homophone and their meaning is ‘bridge’.
 The idea in earlier times was that chopsticks acted as a bridge between man and god.
 The belief held was that offering chopsticks to a deity led them to be occupied by that deity.
 And when the food included in the offering was eaten by the individual, man and god dined alongside one another.

-Over the years, chopsticks in Japan gained a prominent place at the dining table as it acted as a bridge between the mouth and the serving vessels during the daily meal.
+Over the years, chopsticks in Japan gained a prominent place at the dining table as they acted as a bridge between the mouth and the serving vessels during the daily meal.
 Every family in Japan has a personal pair of chopsticks kept separate for each of their members and may have more than a pair for special occasions.